How to set up a subaccount

 Subaccounts provide an easy way to create and group additional Porkbun accounts under one parent account.
 With subaccounts, you can split your domains according to payment method, or allow a third party such as a developer the ability to manage one or more of your domains.

-For instance, subaccounts allow you to place one credit card on file with your parent Porkbun account, and another credit card on your subaccount, in case you need to place payments for some purchases on a different card.
+For example, subaccounts allow you to place one credit card on file with your parent Porkbun account, and another credit card on your subaccount, in case you need to place payments for some purchases on a different card.

 You can also designate a subaccount as “ACH Only” allowing you to get an additional discount by paying via bank transfer from a US bank.